Branded virtual data room hero.

 A virtual data room (VDR) is a secure online space where you can store, organize, and share confidential documents with investors, acquirers, or legal teams.

 A branded virtual data room takes that a step further.
-It lets you apply your own logo, colors, and domain to the experience - so when an investor opens your data room, they see your brand, not the software vendor's.
+It lets you apply your own logo, colors, and domain to the experience - so when a recipient opens your data room, they see your brand, not the software vendor's.

 That's the core definition.
 But in practice, branding is usually bundled with other features that matter more: